neuronex-wm/NHP_protocols/README.md

 **2. Long Square Pulse**

-   __**a.** 1 repetetion of sweeps of (1000 ms Step of -110 pA [Comment: in rare cases with very low input resistance they start at -190 or -210 with a higher current increment] (+20 pA increment over sweeps until supratheshold level + 120/260 pA [depending on input resistance] are reached)  \\  6500 ms  0 pA (0 pA increment) Step) \\ Start-to-Start Interval: 10 sec for all!
+   __**a.** 1 repetetion of sweeps of (1000 ms Step of -110 pA [Comment: in rare cases with very low input resistance they start at -190 or -210 with a higher current increment] (+20 pA increment over sweeps until supratheshold level + 120/260 pA [depending on input resistance] are reached)  \\  6500 ms  0 pA (0 pA increment) Step) \\  <br />  Start-to-Start Interval: 10 sec for all!
 Comment: The AIBS actually uses 10 sec at subthreshold level 17 sec for suprathreshold, but this would require at least two different long pulse protocols <br />
   __**b.** 2-3 repetetion of a single sweep of 1000 ms rheobase level pA Step (Depending if 2a contains a sweep with a single spike = rheobase) \\  8500 ms  0 pA (0 pA increment) Step) Comment:The AIBS makes sure that they have 3 repetetions of the rheobase level spike for each cell.

 **3. Short Square Pulse**